CMHayden/Learning/IntersectionObserver/README.md

 * Changing nav bar - intersection observer api can be used to change the navigation bar as a user scrolls, be it to change the background color or be it to change the active tab.

 * Slide In - intersection observer api can be used to make content slide in when it appears within the viewport.

+## Useful links

+The best link I have found for using the intersection observer api is the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for it.